easybuilders/easybuild-tutorial/docs/2021-lust/easybuild_library.md

 often.

-Note that cleaning up the temporary directory implies removes the temporary log files, so you probably only want to do this if no errors occured.
+Note that cleaning up the temporary directory implies removes the temporary log files, so you probably only want to do this if no errors occurred.

 ### Minimal example script